hyweljohnllewellyn/hywelme/_posts/2023-05-08-kia-niro-ev-3-month-honest-ownership-review-good-bad-uk.md

 The car itself also doesn't feel like I'm driving a bus, the [Kia Niro Ev is 4.42m in length, compared to the Kia EV6 being 4.68m, Tesla Model Y 4.75m and Hyundai Ioniq 5 4.63m](https://www.myevreview.com/comparison-chart/length).

-You might think that the MG MG4 or Volkswagen ID3 would have been in the running for practicality, particularly as they have similar or smaller turning circles, and you are rightm particularly as the MG4 is priced lower compared to the Kia.
+You might think that the MG MG4 or Volkswagen ID3 would have been in the running for practicality, particularly as they have similar or smaller turning circles, and you are rightm particularly as the MG4 is priced lower versus the Kia.
 However, both the MG4 and ID3 failed our trunk / boot space needs.

 ### Good - Luggage Capacity - Trunk / Boot Space
 The boot space on the MG MG4 is only 363 litres, which is similar to the Volkswagen ID3 of 385 litres.
 Whereas, the Kia Niro EV has a capacity of 475 litres and a nice and square large opening.